 Generation Genius presents some of the most exciting, professionally-produced, video-based science lessons you can find.
-These were created in partnership with the National Science Teachers Association and align with Next Generation Science Standards.
-As of October 2021, there are 117 videos targeting three different ages groups: K-2, 3-5, and 6-8—more than 35 for each age group.
+These lessons were created in partnership with the National Science Teachers Association and align with Next Generation Science Standards.
+As of October 2021, there were 117 videos targeting three different ages groups: K-2, 3-5, and 6-8—more than 35 for each age group.

 Each of the twelve-minute video lessons features the highly entertaining Dr. Jeff Vinokur—think of a young Bill Nye the Science Guy.
 These high-energy videos often incorporate lab demonstrations with explosions, fire, dancing, a robot, and much more fun and craziness that kids will enjoy.
-In addition, Dr. Jeff and his companions Izzy and Zoe frequently take field trips to investigate topics—trips such as to the La Brea Tar Pits to learn about fossils, to Busch Gardens in Florida to check out animal adaptations, or to a gym to test out physics properties of bodies in motion.
+In addition, Dr. Jeff and his companions Izzy and Zoe frequently take field trips to investigate topics—trips such as to the La Brea Tar Pits to learn about fossils, to Busch Gardens in Florida to check out animal adaptations, or to a gym to test out the properties of bodies in motion (physics).

 Videos range across the various science disciplines, covering topics such as adaptions and the environment, earth’s orbit and rotation, food webs, the water cycle, weather versus climate, the conservation of matter, and human body systems.

 On the webpage for each video are additional resources to turn each one into a complete lesson.
 These resources include: